MyrtoLimnios/covid19-biblio/README.md

 Contributors: Stephen Chick, Theodoros Evgeniou, Mathilde Fekom, Anton Ovchinnikov, Raphaël Porcher, Camille Pouchol.

-Credits for technical support: Olivier Boulant, Amir Dib.
+Credits for technical support: Olivier Boulant, Amir Dib, Christophe Labourdette.

 # Call for contributions / Contact
 If you wish to suggest an article to be added to the review, please contact us via email at <A href="mailto:centreborelli.repository@gmail.com">centreborelli.repository@gmail.com</A> and we will proceed with the new entry after an internal assessment.